 - Download a free worldbuilding checklist here

-Thank you for checking out this natural worldbuilding guide.
+Thank you for checking out this guide to creating fantasy worlds.
 I hope you’ve found it useful.
 I’d love to hear your thoughts, so please share in the comments below.